hackclub/assemble/README.md

 ## 📚 Further Reading

-Below you can find a series of resources curated and created by the Assemble team that will help you when organising.
+Below you can find a series of resources curated and created by the Assemble team that we hope will help you when organising your own events.

 ### 📝 Assembling Assemble